royapakzad/Multilingual-AI-Safety-Evaluation-Lab/README.md

 This platform is under active development.
 Key areas for future expansion include:

+### Model-Centric Enhancements
 *   **Advanced Internationalization & Localization Testing:** Moving beyond direct translation to evaluate a model's understanding of cultural nuance, regional dialects, and localized content appropriateness.
 *   **Agentic System Evaluation:** Introducing simulations of multi-turn, task-oriented workflows to evaluate the safety and alignment of AI agents over extended interactions in different languages.
 *   **Structured Red Teaming Integration:** Incorporating modules that allow evaluators to use structured, adversarial prompts to proactively probe for vulnerabilities and "jailbreaks," with a focus on exploits that are language-specific.
 *   **Multi-modal Evaluation:** Expanding the framework to assess the safety and alignment of models that generate images, audio, and video content based on multilingual prompts.
 *   **Enhanced Analytics & Longitudinal Tracking:** Building more sophisticated dashboard visualizations to track model performance and safety drift over time, specifically comparing language-based cohorts.

+### Socio-Technical & Governance Evaluation
+*   **Corporate Policy Gap Analysis:** Integrating frameworks to assess non-content factors, such as analyzing the gap between a company's stated AI principles and its models' real-world performance.
+*   **Market Access & Accessibility Analysis:** Adding modules to evaluate the implications of model deployment on market access and the equitable availability of services for diverse communities.
+*   **Contextual Vulnerability Assessment:** Incorporating tools for comprehensive stakeholder mapping and the assessment of country-specific vulnerability factors to provide a holistic view of potential societal impacts.

 ## 5. Access Control & Login